Published in Case Studies, 4th Aug 2020

 Martin and his wife at first were about sceptical of seeing a 32mm copper line running through their living room but they liked it once was finished.
 It gave their room a slightly industrial look and feel as there were existing lines already running internally throughout the house.

 During the works, Adam was available to answer any questions from Martin or his wife about any concerns that they may have had.
 This goes for any of O’Shea’s jobs.
 It’s important to us that our customers’ are comfortable with having O’Shea staff on their property, delivering a 5-star all-round service with customer interaction and quality of work is our priority.

 For quality plumbing work and professional plumbers, contact the team at O’Shea Plumbing.
 Honest, Fixed, Upfront Pricing.
-Call us on (03) 9888 2887 for a fast quote.
+O’Shea are the plumbers Melbourne can rely on – Call us today on (03) 9888 2887.